Internal

 - Named inventory of every tool, plugin and agent

-- Acceptable-use policy your team will actually read
+- Acceptable-use policy your team will read

 - Tenant settings reviewed, training opt-outs set